 Ever since HAVA injected billions into American elections, things have never been the same.
 Overnight our elections turned into a multi-billion dollar industry.
 Elections went from an essential civic event to a money-making opportunity in a high-stakes industry of wealth, power, and influence on a global scale.
 The backbone of the election business is technology.
-Hardware, software, and services are now required to run elections.
+Supposedly, hardware, software, and services are now required to run elections.
 All this infrastructure needs to be purchased, serviced, and maintained.
 A small sample includes: voting machines, computers, databases, and third party apps.
 This equipment requires specialists to ensure both the equipment and the election process runs, creating an entire service industry around elections made up of: IT specialists, lawyers, lobbyists, vendors, and cyber security experts to name a few.

 This merger of big business and elections creates a serious conflict.
 On one hand, the public has the justified expectation that our elected and non elected public servants who run elections first and foremost act in the public interest.
 They are hired and trusted to work for the public.
 On the other hand, people who work in the private sector are assumed to be working as individuals prioritizing their own interests.
 Where things get sticky is when public servants enter the private sector, a good example are lobbyists.
 They wield a tremendous amount of power by knowing the often complicated government systems, key influencers, decision-makers and other insider information.
 When things get really questionable is when people jump back and forth from public to private sector jobs.
 In fact, nothing raises the ire of the American people more than politicians, public servants, or bureaucrats working for themselves over the public interest while they’re expected to put the public interests first.
 The lack of transparency naturally raises questions about conflict of interest, dirty backroom deals, quid pro quo agreements, and worse.